Texas board votes to drop Hillary Clinton, Helen Keller from history curriculum

 Goldwater, the 1964 Republican presidential nominee, has been singled out as the first ethnically Jewish presidential candidate from a major party and primary architect of the modern conservative movement.

-Regarding which historical figures to include in the mandatory curriculum, a key consideration was whether the individual was from an underrepresented gorp or triggered a watershed change.
+Regarding which historical figures to include in the mandatory curriculum, a key consideration was whether the individual was from an underrepresented group or triggered a watershed change.

 Clinton reportedly scored a five on the 20-point grading scale, and Keller scored a seven.